 Understanding Your Comprehensive Metabolic Panel (CMP)

-The comprehensive metabolic panel — usually shortened to CMP — is a group of fourteen blood tests that together provide a wide-ranging snapshot of how the body’s most important organ systems are functioning.
-It includes everything in a basic metabolic panel (BMP) plus six additional measurements that focus on the liver and blood protein levels.
+The comprehensive metabolic panel (usually abbreviated as CMP) is a group of 14 blood tests that together provide a wide-ranging snapshot of how the body’s most important organ systems are functioning.
+It includes everything in a basic metabolic panel (BMP), plus six additional measurements focused on liver and blood protein levels.

 The CMP is one of the most commonly ordered blood test panels in medicine.
 It is a routine part of annual health checks, pre-operative screening, and the evaluation of patients with abdominal pain, jaundice, fatigue, and many other symptoms.
 This article explains what each component measures, what abnormal results may mean, and how the additional CMP tests build on the information provided by a BMP.